 Create a breastfeeding diet to increase milk supply and eat foods that promote milk production.
 With the right diet, you’ll have the most nutrient-dense breast milk for your baby.

-Composition of Breast Milk
+The Science of Breast Milk

 Your breast milk should contain everything that your baby needs to grow.
 Since your baby relies on your breast milk, you have to eat the right foods to fuel your body with nutrients.
 If you don’t get the right nutrients, your breast milk will suffer.